Lindor, Ramirez help Indians sweep Royals with 8-4 clincher

 Hunter Dozier walked later in the inning, and Jorge Soler’s bases-loaded walk gave the Royals a 3-1 lead and brought Francona to the mound again — this time to summon a reliever.

 A.J.
 Cole and Tyler Clippard joined Cimber in keeping the Indians in the game, and their offense got them within a run in the fifth.
-Two innings later, the offense gave them the lead for good.
+Two innings later, that offense gave them the lead for good.

 SAL’S RECOVERY

-Royals manager Ned Yost acknowledged catcher Salvador Perez (Tommy John surgery) is making progress in his recovery, and that “he’s itching to start catching sides.”
+Yost acknowledged catcher Salvador Perez (Tommy John surgery) is making progress in his recovery, and that “he’s itching to start catching sides.”
 Perez had surgery in spring training and is aiming to be back next spring.
 “There’s no throwing involved.
-He can’t,” Yost said, “but he is so focused on his rehab to get him back.
-It’s a lot of work.”
+He can’t,” Yost said.”

 SOLER’S SNUB

 Yost wasn’t surprised Soler was snubbed for next week’s All-Star Home Run Derby, despite having hit 23 this season.
 “You know that old saying, ‘Where there’s smoke, there’s fire?'”
 Yost asked.
 “I couldn’t smell no smoke.
 I wasn’t surprised.
 I thought he’d be a great pick for it, though.”

 UP NEXT